JohnRattz/NorfolkTouring/README.md

 `Widget/GridWidgetService`: Populates a larger widget's `GridView` with the categories of tour locations.
 Clicking on a `TextView` item in this `GridView` will open the application to that category of tour location.

+<h4>Database</h4>

+`TourLocationContentProvider`: Maps URIs passed in from a `ContentResolver` to actions on the `TourLocation` database - namely, SQL queries.

+`TourLocationContract`: Defines a URI for the database, which is needed by a `ContentResolver` to interact with `TourLocationContentProvider`.
+Also defines names for table columns.

+`TourLocationDbHelper`: Creates and updates the SQLite database as needed.

 <h4>Other</h4>